Ibrahim Shikanda

-Career
+Club career

-Shikanda began his career in the youth side for Tusker FC and was 2003 promoted to the seniorside.
+Shikanda was born in Nairobi.
+A defender, he began his career in the youth side for Tusker FC and was 2003 promoted to the seniorside.
 After two years for Tusker in the Kenyan Premier League joined to league rival Mumias Sugar.
 He left than in summer 2007 his club Mumias Sugar to sign for Uganda's Rock Star.
 Shikanda signed for Azam FC at the beginning of 2008.

 In 2012, Shikanda signed for up-and-coming Conference Premier side Kettering Town.

 International career

 Shikanda has come through Kenya's ranks having featured for the U17, U20 and U23 sides before making it to the Senior team - Harambee Stars.